 *Please note: The Space Center does allow visitors to enter with small amounts of food and beverages in small, soft-sided coolers.

-The sprawling Kennedy Space Center is a mere 44 miles from the bustling Central Florida metropolis of Orlando.
+The sprawling Kennedy Space Center is a mere 44 miles from the bustling Central Florida metropolis of Orlando and located at:

-Although not accessible by public transit, there are many tour companies that offer round-trip transportation to the center.
+Although not accessible by public transit, there are many tour companies that offer round-trip transportation to the center as well as guided tours.

 If you choose to drive, parking is readily available for the following prices: